Pascal CRÉPEY

 Tenured researcher and lecturer in the Health Services Research Team (RSMS – Inserm U 1309), within Unité Mixte de Recherche Arènes - UMR 6051 (EHESP, Université de Rennes, CNRS, IEP Rennes).

-Co-authors of more than fifty scientific articles published in peer-reviewed international journals.
+Co-authors of more than sixty scientific articles published in peer-reviewed international journals.

 Research